← Back to Grammar

 • Use commands for instructions, advice, and requests

-• Understand when to use tú commands vs formal usted commands
+• Know when to use vs formal usted commands

 Tú commands (also called the informal imperative) are used to give direct orders, instructions, or advice to someone you address as "tú" (friends, family, children, peers).